nPZero Stamp

 Includes the required circuitry and components for nPZero IC

-What is on board the nPZero Stamp
+What is the nPZero Stamp

 Nanopower | nPZero power-saving IC

 The nPZero Stamp module includes the minimum circuitry and components needed to run a system with the nPZero power-saving IC.
+It allows connection to a host MCU and up to four peripherals, making it suitable for most IoT systems.

 Documentation is available on DevPortal